Tips for Choosing a Psychotherapist:

 Assessing Competence

-The following questions may further help you to determine the level of competence of the therapist you are interviewing by assessing their professional training, credentials, licenses, organizational affiliations and history of experiences in clinical practice.
+The following questions may further help you to determine the level of competence of the therapist you are interviewing by assessing their professional training, credentials, licenses, organizational affiliations and history of experiences in clinical practice:

 -What diploma and graduate degree did they receive?
 From which school?
 What year?

 -What was their previous employment prior to private practice?
-Did they work in clinical agencies?
+Did they work as a therapist in an agency?
+Which ones?

 -Do they currently have a clinical supervisor who reviews their work?
 For how many years?
 If not, why not?